 - Call from any device: With the calling plan you can make calls from the Microsoft Teams app on your PC, Mac, or even from the app on your iPhone or Android.

 - Transparent cost and billing: Included with the Microsoft Business Voice plan.
 For enterprise plans, it is $12 per month/user for a domestic line and $24 per month/user for an international line, that’s it.
 There’s NO contracts with a phone company, no fine print B.S, no sneaky surcharges.
-And it’s on the same bill as your Office 365 licenses, all managed from the Office 365 Admin center.
+And it’s on the same bill as your Microsoft 365 licenses, all managed from the Microsoft 365 Admin center.

 - No business phone: Employees typically don’t like to give out their personal cell number for business, so companies give out company phones.
 But with the Microsoft calling plan, your personal smartphone can be host both your personal phone number and your business phone number, so that you only need to carry around one device.
 Concerned those devices aren’t protected?
 Read our post about the importance of Multi Factor Authentication with Microsoft Authenticator App and how to easily set up MFA for your company.

 Microsoft teams calling plans requirements

 You need to be on one of the following licenses to have a calling plan:

 - Enterprise: Microsoft 365 E1, Microsoft 365 E3, Microsoft 365 E5, Microsoft 365 E3, Microsoft 365 E5.